-Instantor reports consist of account name, transaction list, account owner detail, and several other things.
+Instantor JSON reports consist of the account name, transaction list, account owner detail, and several other things.

-The report comes in JSON format, and it begins with the unique identifier of the report that we call InstantorRequestId.
-This ID is important and useful to report an error.
-Note that this report is only a sample and did not contain real data.
-The report we use is from Sweden configuration.
-It can be slightly different for each country.
+The report is delivered in the JSON format, and it begins with the unique identifier of the report that we call InstantorRequestId.
+This ID is important and useful to report errors.

-In this part, the report will focus on the account report.
+In this part, the report will focus on the account report field.

-Number means the full IBAN number of the account.
+- Number is the full IBAN number of the account.
 One person usually has two accounts: private account and saving account.
 Meaning that there will be the second part later in the report.

 This section will be the detail of the account owner.
 Many parts of this section are self-explanatory.
 The private mark on address, number, and email exist to let the credit company know that the information cannot be stored due to confidentiality.

 This is the last section of the report, the transaction list.

 - Number will be the account number.
 Like mentioned before, one person may have more than one account (in the same bank), so this part may repeat.